geut/dat-workshop/problems/en/05/README.md

 If you are here it means you have become a hypercore padawan.
 It's time to increase your P2P knowledge and follow the road to be a great Jedi.

 We just saw that hypercore gives us a distributed log that we can work with. :cool:
 But there are situations when that is not enough.
-Luckily to us, there are more libs written on top of hypercore and one of those is here to help, meet [hyperdb](/hyperdb) :star:
+Luckily for us, there are more libs written on top of hypercore and one of those is here to help, meet [hyperdb](/hyperdb) :star:

 ## Hyperdb

 Hyperdb offers a key-value distributed over a set of hypercores database. :cool:

 One of the most important features is that it give us the ability to have `multiple-writers`.
-Which takes Dat to the next level, where multiple users, previously authorized now could be able to modify a Dat resource.
-Ie, **we have multiple owners**.
+This takes Dat to the next level, where multiple users, once authorized, are able to modify a Dat resource (i.e, **we have multiple owners**.)

 ## A word about what we are building

-On this workshop we are learning how to use Dat to create a _P2P web app_.
-More specifically, our goal here is to build together a P2P chat and the codename will be _Olaf_ :smiley_cat:.
+In this workshop we are learning how to use Dat to create a _P2P web app_.
+More specifically, our goal here is to build a P2P chat app together and the codename will be _Olaf_ :smiley_cat:.

 So, to build our chat app we are going to use all the things that we have learned.
 In this module, we are about to introduce a fundamental part, the core of our chat, and it has a codename too: _Saga_ :heart_eyes_cat:.